Skip to content

 Information Time: 11:44:41.191 Test data generated in /Users/builder/Documents/svc/trimble/connector-product/Connector/test-settings.json

-Test-settings.json contains several different sections which will need to be configured, including connectorRegistration, activeConnection, connections, serviceConfiguration, and data.
-By default it is listed in gitignore and you will need to enter credentials here to test your api such as username, password, bearer token, etc. as appropriate for your authorization setup.
+The test-settings.json file contains different sections which will need to be configured.
+By default it is listed in .gitignore and will not be sent to App Xchange on submission.
+Enter connection credentials here to test your connector, such as username, password, bearer token, etc. as appropriate for your authorization setup.
+Credentials should appear as if they'd been entered by a user in the UI.

 {